What types of dogs are used?

-- Seizure Response Dogs are trained to respond appropriately when their partner is having a seizure and to allow others to approach.
-Specific tasks such as pushing an emergency button or rousing through licking may also be requested.
+- Seizure Response Dogs are trained to respond appropriately when their partner is having a seizure.
+Specific tasks such as pushing an emergency device or retrieving a named item may be requested.

 Can the America's VetDogs train a client’s own dog to be their assistance dog?

 No, America’s VetDogs only trains dogs that were breed through their extensive breeding program.
 This assures that dogs accepted into the training program have the health, temperament and ability to be assistance dogs